Conversion rate optimization

 Reporting and optimization

 Monthly reports tie test outcomes to revenue.
-Quarterly reviews step back from the test list to assess the larger pattern.
-The program adjusts based on what’s working.
+Quarterly reviews step back from the test list to assess the larger pattern, and the program adjusts based on what’s working.

 On-page CRO: the elements we test

 On-page CRO is the work that happens directly on individual pages.
-Headlines, page layout, body copy, design choices that make or break trust.
-The components a visitor actually sees and reacts to.
+It’s the headlines, page layout, body copy, and design choices that make or break trust, the components a visitor actually sees and reacts to.

-We test the components that move conversion.
-The headline and value prop.
-Page structure and content hierarchy.
-Where the CTAs go and how they read.
-How long the forms are.
-Where the social proof lives.
-The mobile layout.
-Page load, since slow pages convert worse, and Core Web Vitals do matter.
+We test the components that move conversion: the headline and value prop, page structure and content hierarchy, where the CTAs go and how they read, how long the forms are, where the social proof lives, the mobile layout, and page load, since slow pages convert worse and Core Web Vitals matter.

 The work is brand-aligned and disciplined.
 We don’t run random tests.
 Each on-page test starts with a hypothesis tied to a brand argument or a real friction point in the buyer journey.
 The result is on-page changes that compound, instead of isolated wins that fade as soon as the test is over.